vishalpalsande/Assembler/readme.md

- This is one pass Assembler written in python
+ This is one pass Assembler written in python.

  this assembler generates files :
  1.Symbol Table

  2.Literal Table

  3.Intermediate Code

-assembler.py is a main driver code.
+> assembler.py is a main driver code.

   To run code type,

         python3 assembler.py {action} {filename}